MohamedAymanOuchker/DronePy/README.md

 - `ImageCapture.py` — Video streaming from the drone
 - `BasicMovements.py` — Example of scripted movement
 - `requirements.txt` — Python dependencies
+- `Resources/` — Resources for computer vision (e.g., face cascade XML, sample images)

 ## Dependencies

-- djitellopy - DJI Tello drone control
+- djitellopy >=2.4
-- pygame - Keyboard input handling
+- pygame >=2.0
-- opencv-python - Computer vision capabilities
+- opencv-python >=4.5

 ## Notes

-- Ensure your computer is connected to the Tello drone's WiFi before running any scripts
+- Ensure your computer is connected to the Tello drone's WiFi before running any scripts.
-- Tested on Windows with Python 3.10
+- Tested on Windows with Python 3.10.
-- Some features may require good lighting conditions for optimal performance
+- Some features may require good lighting conditions for optimal performance.
-- Keep the drone's battery level in mind during extended operations
+- Keep the drone's battery level in mind during extended operations.

+## Troubleshooting

+- If you encounter issues with video streaming, ensure your firewall allows UDP traffic.
+- For face tracking, make sure `Resources/haarcascade_frontalface_default.xml` is present.
+- If you have dependency issues, try upgrading pip: `python -m pip install --upgrade pip`.